OpenDDD/dddmelb-website/content/submit-a-session.md

 Before submitting a session please consider the following:

-- You should be comfortable giving your presentation in front of an audience of between 50-150 people
-- The audience will be largely technical and can be quite vocal on some topics!
 - Sessions are not a sales presentation although you are welcome to have a slide or two about yourself and your company
 - You will probably not have internet access
 - We will open voting about a month prior to the event.
 If your session gets voted in and you agree to present, then this is a serious commitment